 Haircuts will always be in demand.
 To differentiate your business from others, aim to provide a unique and high-end experience that customers will remember and share with others, ultimately leading to increased customer loyalty.

-For instance, The Wacky Barber Soho has developed a distinctive ambiance in their stores with vintage marketing materials, walls adorned with posters, complimentary beer and snacks, and a reputation for excellent haircuts.
+For instance, The Wacky Barber Soho has developed a distinctive ambience in its stores with vintage marketing materials, walls adorned with posters, complimentary beer and snacks, and a reputation for excellent haircuts.
 This creates an unforgettable experience that customers are likely to share with their friends.

 Businesses that are cheap to set up